-Our results also showed that eastern Greater Caucasus glaciers are shrinking faster than those in the western and central areas; the smaller size of glaciers there may be the reason for this phenomenon.
-5 The Elbrus glacier area rate of loss is lower than in the Greater Caucasus main watershed range due to the higher elevation and larger accumulation areas.
+Shrinkage rates show an increase from the central to the western and eastern Greater Caucasus.
+The higher glacier melt in the eastern Caucasus is conditioned by drier climate and relatively small glaciers, while in the western Caucasus by lower elevation and smaller glaciers.
+The Elbrus glacier area rate of loss is lower than in the Greater Caucasus main watershed range due to the higher elevation and larger accumulation areas.